 10. Takoboto — Japanese language dictionary

-Using Takoboto, you can discover the Japanese language through a Japanese/English and vice-verse dictionary.
+Using Takoboto, you can discover the Japanese language through a Japanese/English dictionary and vice versa.
 They have various categories based on topics, difficulty, and JLPT levels.

-Takoboto’s offline capability lets you search for Japanese terms anytime and wherever you choose.
+Takoboto’s offline capability lets you search for Japanese terms anytime and anywhere.
 It includes nearly 200,000 entries, all of which are translated into English.

 You may use kana, kanji, romaji, the English alphabet, or even your voice to search for words.
 There are additional examples of phrases, sentences, and conjugated forms.

-You may check up not just single words but also phrases and grammar rules.
+You can check not only individual words but also phrases and grammar rules.

-Pricing: Besides the free version, they have a paid option.
+Pricing: In addition to the free version, they offer a paid option.
 It costs USD 3.90/month, USD 29/year, and USD 99/lifetime for a one-time fee.

 11. Imiwa? – A free Japanese dictionary